turingschool-examples/racecar/README.md

 ## Your challenge:

 During this hour, you will be challenged to review your raw ruby skills.
+Testing is not required.

 Write a script in the palindrome.rb file that finds all numbers between 1 and 1000 that when reversed, and added to itself, create a numeric palindrome.